HortusHonu/my-theme/_posts/2024-06-18-website-for-linux-laptops.md

 ---
 layout: post
-title: "A-List of articles to write"
+title: "Linux Lifetime Laptop"
 date: 2024-06-18 12:00:00 -0000
-categories: articles howto guide
+categories: articles howto guide linux recycle
 ---
-## Make a website and theme for recycling Linux Laptops
+## Make a website and theme for recycling and donatign Linux Laptops
+> Lifetime Laptop at liftetimelaptop.com
+- buy the domain
+- create the website
+    - create the theme (donate)